 What is the expected date of completion of 3GPP RAN4’s LAA/802.11 coexistence test plans?

-When are 3GPP RAN4’s LAA/802.11 coexistence test plans expected to be executed with pre-deployment LAA systems?
+When are 3GPP RAN4’s LAA/802.11 coexistence test plans expected to be executed with LAA systems?

 What is the expected process for reviewing the results of 3GPP RAN4’s LAA/802.11 coexistence test plans?